wavemaker/docs/learn/app-development/variables/web-service.md

 ## Events

-During the life cycle of a Variable, a set of events are emitted by the Variable, thus giving you the option to control the behavior of the Variable such as input data validations, data processing, success/error handling, etc. [Know More](/learn/app-development/variables/variables-actions/#events-implementation).
+During the life cycle of a Variable, a set of events are emitted by the Variable, thus giving you the option to control the behavior of the Variable such as input data validations, data processing, success/error handling, and more.
+For more information, see [Events](/learn/app-development/variables/events).

 ## Methods